tyst3273/pynamic-structure-factor/README.md

 # pynamic-structure-factor

+# UH OH!!!
-UH OH!!! it has been brought to my attention that my code only works on linux. i am looking for a solution to get it to run on windows and mac... please bear with me unless you are already using linux. or switch to linux!
+it has been brought to my attention that my code only works on linux. the problem is with multiprocessing. i am looking for a solution to get it to run in parallel on windows and mac... you can still run in serial (i.e. just set num_Qpoint_procs = 1) on windows and mac. please bear with me unless you are already using linux. or switch to linux!

 python code to calculate inelastic neutron and x-ray scattering dynamic structure factors, S(Q,w), from molecular dynamics trajectories using parallelism over Q-points.